dokkaebi-project/dkb-rs/README.md

 I could not find any Hanzi bitmap font in "old format" yet.

+## Fonts that will not be supported

+### Hanja

+Since the modern Korean language does not use Hanja frequently, there is no point to invest time to research Hanja support.

 ### Hangul

 * Dokkaebi font in 10x4x4 format